bjorn-ali-goransson/PostTypeBuilder/readme.txt

 * `UNSIGNED`.

 *If you don't specify a format, then like WP_Query, it will default to `CHAR`.*

+If you want, you can specify WP Query parameters here as well.
+Also, you can specify post_object columns in the where clause.

 == Extend default functionality ==